OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 #### 2.6.1 Creation

 New secrets must be securely generated and cryptographically robust enough for their purpose.
-Secrets must have the minimum privileges assigned to them to enable their requested use/role.
+Secrets must have the minimum privileges assigned to them to enable their required use/role.

 You should transmit credentials securely, such that ideally, you don't send the password along with the username when requesting user accounts.
 Instead, you should send the password via a secure channel (e.g. mutually authenticated connection) or a side-channel such as push notification, SMS, email.
 Refer to the [Multi-Factor Authentication Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Multifactor_Authentication_Cheat_Sheet) to learn about the pros and cons of each channel.